Pransh20/aqi-streaming-spark-de/README.md

 - **Table of latest values** by region and pollutant
 - Data refreshes automatically as Spark writes to the `output/` folder

----

-## Portfolio Tips

-- This end-to-end pipeline demonstrates streaming ingestion, enrichment, aggregation, and visualization—all in open source.
-- Consider pushing your repo public, with a real dashboard screenshot and clear instructions.
-- Add optional enhancements: interactive maps, alerts for poor air quality, or thresholds vs. EU guidelines.

----

 ## Contact / License